GandhiCloudLab/IBM-App-Modern-Workshop/12-ama-lab/readme.md

     https://github.com/LarsBesselmann/MoRE_WhereAMI_Lab?tab=readme-ov-file#user-content-set-up-the-managed-liberty-cluster-and-deploy-the-modernized-whereami-application)

-## 5. Note
+## 6. Note

-If you have challenges in setting up the environment you can install the traial version in your local system.
+If you have challenges in setting up the environment you can install the trail version in your local system.
 Here are the links.

 1. Installing AMA in local : https://github.com/GandhiCloudLab/ibm-websphere-ama/tree/main/01-ama-local-install